Coursemology/coursemology2/CONTRIBUTING.md

 disable that by default; to execute controllers with the handlers enabled, declare `run_rescue` within the example group.

+Trackable Jobs can be waited -- use the `TrackableJob#wait` method.

 ## Developer Tools
 The project's Gemfile contains a few developer tools to help keep the project tidy: